 6. HELOC vs. Cash-Out Refinancing – the Pros and Cons

 You want to help your clients make the right decision for themselves.
 However, they’ll often defer to what’s easy vs. what may save money in the long run.
 Clear educational tools shared regularly or in steps will help them understand their options.
 Mortgage marketing after all is not just about selling.
 It should also be about educating and consulting.

 Let’s face it, real estate agents are usually on the very front end of property inquiries.
 Few buyers know the value of starting with the loan officer.
 They see a property that’s interesting, and they message the agent first.
 This makes agents a go-to source for mortgage referrals.
 Assuring you are always cultivating and servicing those relationships is key to any mortgage marketing for a loan officer’s success story.

 Mortgage marketing materials shouldn’t always be about mortgages.
 You seek business relationships, but it’s still ok to be friendly and a little outside the box too.
 How better to do that and to do it every year than with customized birthday greetings sent automatically to each past client and prospect?

 It would be crazy to not service past clients.
-Just as mentioned in marketing for refinance business, staying in touch for trading up, out, seconds or warm referrals is key, too.
+Just as mentioned in marketing for refinancing business, staying in touch for trading up, out, seconds or warm referrals is key, too.